 Big 1 Ice Cream Stand

 The Big 1 Ice Cream Stand has been serving Nashua residents and visitors since the 1950s.
-The shop carries 48 traditional flavors as well as sherbet, soft serve and frozen yogurt options, all made by Richardson’s Ice Cream in nearby Middleton, Mass.
+The shop carries 48 traditional flavors as well as sherbet, soft serve and frozen yogurt options, all made by Richardson’s Ice Cream in nearby Middleton, MA.
 Menu items include Gary’s homemade vanilla sandwiches on Oreos (named for the shop’s owner) and fudgenut bars – vanilla soft serve with peanuts and fudge and dipped in chocolate.

 Ice Cream tasting tip: The nor’easter is creamy soft serve blended with your choice of toppings.

 Devriendt Farm Products

 Also serving Blake’s ice cream, the ice cream stand at Devriendt Farm offers hungry visitors a cooling and relaxing respite from browsing the flowers and vegetables in the property’s 12 greenhouses.
 Building on Blake’s fantastic flavors, the menu includes hand-painted waffle cones, sundaes, parfaits and razzles: soft serve ice cream with candies mixed in.

 Ice cream tasting tip: Ask for a cookiewich, an ice cream sandwich made with your choice of ice cream sandwiched between two homemade chocolate chip cookies.

 Dewey’s Ice Cream Parlor & Cafe

 Dewey’s is a classic-style ice cream parlor set inside a former pharmacy with a soda fountain and views of Lake Winnipesaukee.
 The over two dozen flavors of ice cream on the menu can be made into hot fudge, butterscotch, marshmallow and brownie sundaes.